-Let’s chat The Not So Big Life with Sarah Susanka.
+Let’s chat about The Not So Big Life with Sarah Susanka.
 Susanka is a social innovator, acclaimed architect, agent of personal transformation, and author of the Not So Big series.

-Sarah has become the inspiration for a new way of understanding how we inhabit both our homes and our lives.
+Sarah Susanka has become the inspiration for a new way of understanding how we inhabit both our homes and our lives.

 She is the best-selling author of nine books—including The Not So Big House, Home By Design, and The Not So Big Life—that collectively weave together home and life design, teaching us that a ‘Not So Big’ attitude serves not only architectural aims but life goals as well.